WalletHub, Financial Company

 @WalletHub

-The best way to stop recurring payments on a credit card (like utilities, subscription services, or rent) is to contact the service provider directly.
-You may be able to do that online, by phone, in person, or by mail, depending on the service.
+You can stop recurring payments on a credit card (like utilities, subscription services, or rent) by contacting the service provider directly.
+The fastest way to do it is online, but you may also be able to do it by phone, in person, or by mail, depending on the service.

 - Online: If you have an online account with the merchant, you will need to log in.
 There should be a link under your bank information tab to stop recurring payments.